Last Updated: October 7, 2024

 2. Appoint a registered agent

 All Utah LLCs are required to appoint a registered agent.
-Your Utah registered agent is an individual or business entity who receives important government mail and legal notices (such as court summons or lawsuit notifications) on behalf of your LLC.
+Your Utah registered agent is an individual or business entity that receives important government mail and legal notices (such as court summons or lawsuit notifications) on behalf of your LLC.

 Requirements for serving as a Utah registered agent include: